nacknime-official/gdz-ukraine/problems_notes.md

 Anyway I get the same data in the next handler again to check that user "clicked on one of the buttons" and didn't input something else.
 Yes, I began to like this variant more after realising this fact.

 But I should recheck if the Vshkole API has IDs for everything I need.

+### 4. Amount of buttons can be more than 300
+I've found out that the maximum amount of buttons for a reply keyboard is **300**.

+And there are some steps that has >=300 choices.

+So, it seems we need to implement pagination if the result from gateway is >=300.